-To send the filtered Excel data to an existing spreadsheet, just locate the file in your Google Drive.
+To send the selected data to an existing spreadsheet, simply locate the file in your Google Drive.
 If you want to send the data to a new spreadsheet, Sheetgo will automatically create a new file for you.

-Give the file an appropriate name if you create a new one (in this example, my destination file is called Products Low demand).
+Give the file an appropriate name if you create a new one (in this example, I will name my destination file Low inventory level).

 Finally, click Finish and save to create the connection.
 Sheetgo will now transfer the filtered Excel data, leaving the source file intact.